What is the cost to attend Annual Session?

 Yes, a driver’s license or photo ID is required for on-site registration.
 On-site registration hours are:

-Registration is located in Halls A&B of the Lansing Center.
+Registration is located in Halls B and C of DeVos Place.

 Is there a rate increase after the pre-registration deadline?

-No, there will not be a rate increase after the pre-registration deadline in 2021.
-You will however, have to pick up meeting credentials on-site.
+Yes, prices increase $10 per course after the April 10, 2023 pre-registration deadline.
+You will also need to pick up your packet and meeting credentials at the Will Call booth in Halls B and C of DeVos Place.
 They will not be mailed to you in advance.

 Is registration required for all classes, even the free ones?

 Yes, registration is required for every class so the proper continuing education credit is recorded.

 For a cancellation refund, a written request must be mailed and/or emailed to the MDA office no later than May 2, 2023.
 Email Jody Marquardt with your cancellation request.
 Cancellation may be subject to a $25 administration fee.
 No refunds will be granted after the start of Annual Session.

 Do I need a name badge at Annual Session?

 A badge is REQUIRED for all CE lectures, events, and exhibits.